 REEd is a university-based intermediary with deep ties to the K-12 education community.
 We are committed to moving research findings into practice and to building the capacity of education systems to improve teaching and learning and to reduce iniquities.

 Guarantee all California students high-quality instruction and a nurturing school environment by resourcing excellence in K-16 education systems.

 REEd’s mission is aligned with the UC Davis School of Education’s strategic vision and with the leading edge of educational needs in California and the nation.
-We have developed a framework to guide the scope of our activities consisting of two distinct yet complementary areas of focus: Networked Improvement Community (NIC) and Education Support Services (ESS).
-NIC provides a platform to test promising programs, tools, and practices that will be offered in the form of direct services through ESS.
+We have developed a framework to guide the scope of our activities consisting of two distinct yet complementary areas of focus: Resourcing Professional Learning Systems (RPLS) and Education Support Services (ESS).
+RPLS provides a platform for prototyping promising programs, tools, and practices that will be offered in the form of direct services through ESS.

 REEd at UC Davis will be hosting a 4-day interactive institute with academic year coaching and support aimed at cultivating a network of educational leaders with knowledge, skills, and habits needed to improve instructional practices.
 The overarching goal is to help site-based teams create the conditions that support and sustain the continuous development of teachers’ and other educators’ individual and professional growth.

 REEd has launched a new partnership with Stanford University to develop and deliver a collaborative Massive Open Online Course (MOOC) to meet the needs of English language learners.
 The course will begin on January 14th, 2015.
 Registration is now open.

 REEd is pleased to share the results of a retrospective evaluation of PacTIN, a project of the ITQ SAHE program.
 The report is based on a survey of all participating teachers, administered in Fall of 2014, and a case study examination of three teams from the first cohorts of funded projects.